 Resolving “‘unknown’: unknown terminal type.” error

-Last day, after updating the repositories and installing the updated packages on my Debian Lenny, I found that I could no longer run top or use nan or vi to open a file.
+Last day, after updating the repositories and installing the updated packages on my Debian Lenny, I found that I could no longer run top or use nano or vi to open a file.
 It threw up this nasty error:

 'unknown': unknown terminal type.